 The story of fire can be confusing.
-You are asked to prevent wildfires, yet park personnel set prescribed fires.
+The public is asked to prevent wildfires, yet park personnel set prescribed fires.
 Fires are given different labels, depending on whether or not they are wanted.

-Our job is to manage fire, regardless of the cause.
+Wildland fire staff has the job of managing fire, regardless of the cause.
 Some fires are suppressed because they threaten lives, property, survival of the forest, or because they are too difficult to manage when and where they start.
 Fire suppression is a tremendous risk to firefighters, and consumes millions of tax dollars.
 The Kaweah Fire in August 1996 was started by a car's exhaust pipe in dry grass on a road shoulder.
 It burned 4,479 acres, risked the safety of over 1,500 fire fighters, and cost $4 million.

 Why use a tool that appears to be as destructive as fire?
 Burning around buildings clears grass and other flammable material that would feed destructive fires.
 Other fires play important ecological roles.
-Lightning fires have burned frequently here for centuries.
+Lightning fires have burned frequently for centuries.
 Some plant species, including giant sequoias, reproduce better after fire.
 An ash seedbed is critical to germination and growth of sequoia seedlings.
 Fire also opens the forest canopy, allowing sunlight to reach the seedlings.
-Historically, fires have burned in sequoia groves roughly every 5 to 15 years.
-In the past century, our suppression of fire has blocked this important process.
+Historically, widespread fires have burned in sequoia groves at average intervals ranging from 6 to 35 years, depending on the time frame.
+In the past century, suppression of fire by forest managers has blocked this important process.
 Vast accumulations of deadwood increase wildfire hazards dramatically, and sequoias do not reproduce.
 Animal species also benefit as increased acorn production, abundant berries and herbaceous plants that come in after a fire provide increased forage for wildlife.

 To reduce hazards and restore natural conditions, trained crews carefully plan the size and timing of fires.
 For the same reasons, lightning fires that are in prescription and away from buildings are not suppressed.